Living in Peregian Springs: The Complete 2026 Guide to Sunshine Coast's Most Sought Locality

 5. Explore Prize Home Options

-Check the current list of all current prize home draws to see if any feature Sunshine Coast properties.
-If a Peregian Springs or nearby home is in the prize pool, compare ticket price and odds against traditional purchase costs.
+Check the list of all current prize home draws.
+See if any feature Sunshine Coast homes.
+If a Peregian Springs home is available, compare ticket price and odds to buying costs.

 The Prize Home Lottery Route: A Realistic Alternative

-Prize home lotteries are entertainment.
-Tickets should not be viewed as a financial strategy or investment.
-Only purchase tickets you can afford to lose.
-For support with gambling harm, contact the Gambling Help Line on 1800 858 858 (free, confidential, 24/7).
+Prize home lotteries are fun entertainment.
+Don't treat tickets as a money plan or investment.
+Buy only tickets you can afford to lose.
+Need help?
+Call the Gambling Help Line on 1800 858 858.
+It's free, secret, and open 24/7.

 Conclusion: Is Peregian Springs Right for You?